-All the asthmatics on the programme were in a stable phase and all patients could be vaccinated.
-Two of the children had a very severe atopic eczema at the time of vaccination; one of them was an inpatient as a result of severe eczema.
+All the patients could be vaccinated, allAll the asthmatics on the programme were in a stable phase of their asthma. and all patients could be vaccinated.

+Two of the children had a very severe atopic eczema at the time of vaccination; oOne of them was an inpatient because of theas a result of severe eczema.
+Any reaction occurring while the patients were at the outpatient clinic was registered by the nurse and examined by the same doctor that had done the initial assessment.
 If any reaction to the vaccine occurred while a patient was at the outpatient clinic, it would be recorded by the nurse and the patient would be examined by the same doctor who had conducted the initial assessment.

-Every reaction except pain at the injection site was recorded.
+Every reaction except sorenesspain at the injection site was registered recorded.

+No new blood samples were taken for diagnosing allergy, as we relied on the available information.
+This is the same approach that has to be taken if a mass vaccination has to take place.
 We adopted the approach advised in the case of mass vaccination and took no new blood samples for the purpose of diagnosing allergy, relying on the available information.

-Dose and administration The vaccine dose was age dependent, 0.25 ml for those under 10 years of age, and 0.5 ml for those over 10 years.
+Dose and administration The vaccine dose of vaccine was age dependent, 0.25 ml for those under 10 years of age, and 0.5 ml for those over 10 years.

-The enrolled patients were divided into two groups as described by Erlewyn-Lajeunesse et al. 8 One group was given fractionated doses of the vaccine: first a tenth and after 30 minutes the remaining nine-tenths of the dose.
+The enrolled patients were divided into two groups as described by M Erlewyn-Lajenuesse et alin the article (8).
+The groups got either a fractioned dose of vaccine with first 1/10 dose and after 30 minutes the remaining 9/10 of the dose. by Erlewyn-Lajeunesse et al. 8 One group was given fractionated doses of the vaccine: first a tenth and after 30 minutes the remaining nine-tenths of the dose.
 The other group got the vaccine as a single dose.

-The criterion, which determined whether a patient should receive the fractionated dose, was that he or she must have suffered from prior anaphylaxis, cardiovascular complications or collapse when exposed to egg protein.
+The other group got the vaccine as a single dose.
+The criteriona for getting the fractioned dose were, prior anaphylaxis, cardiovascular complications or collapse.
+This includes respiratory symptoms, hypotension and circulatory shock and severe abdominal pain, when exposed to egg proteinwhich determined whether a patient should receive the fractionated dose, which determined whether a patient should receive the fractionated dose, was that he or she must have suffered from prior anaphylaxis, cardiovascular complications or collapse when exposed to egg protein.
 This included respiratory symptoms, hypotension, circulatory shock and severe abdominal pain.

-The criterion which determined whether a patient should receive the single dose was that he or she should have suffered from mild gastrointestinal and dermatological reactions when exposed to egg protein, including urticaria, angioedema and vomiting.
+The criteriona for the single dose was mild gastrointestinal and dermatological reactions, including urticaria, angioedema and vomiting, when exposed to egg protein which determined whether a patient should receive the single dose was that he or she should have suffered from mild gastrointestinal and dermatological reactions when exposed to egg protein, including urticaria, angioedema and vomiting.

-One of the recommendations in the article was not followed.8 The article recommended that patients with a known allergy to egg, but who had never been exposed to egg in any form should get the vaccine as a single dose at the hospital.
-Because the reaction of these patients to egg was unknown it was decided to vaccinate them with a fractionated dose.
+One of the recommendations in the article was not followed.
+8 d (8).
+M

+Erlewyn-Lajunnesse et.al.
+The article recommended that patients with a known allergy to egg, but without ever being who had never been exposed to egg in any form should get the vaccine as a single dose at the hospital.

+Because the reaction of these patients to egg was unknown it was decided to vaccinate these patients them with a fractionateded dose.

 The patients waited 30 minutes between the fractionated doses, and 60 minutes after the final fractionated dose.
-The patients who received a single dose waited 30 minutes before they left the clinic.
-The patients and parents were encouraged to provide us with feedback should a patient experience a delayed allergic reaction after returning home.
+The patients who received receiving a single dose waited 30 minutes before they left the clinic.
+The patients and parents were encouraged to give us feedback if there was a delayed allergic reaction after they got home provide us with feedback should a patient experience a delayed allergic reaction after returning home.